Centrifugal or “vortex” separators remove

 which it is installed.
 Gas flows into the separator body encountering a

-vaned impingement, forcing the gas to pass through the circumference of
+vaned impingement plate, forcing the gas to pass through the circumference of

 the vessel at an angle thus creating a vortex on the other side.